Adapton/fungi-lang.rust/README.md

 To maximize this reuse in a general-purpose programming setting, programmers need a mechanism to identify dynamic allocations (of data and subcomputations) that **correspond over time**.
+Fungi offers a notion of **names**, which is formal, general, and statically verifiable.

 Fungi's type-and-effect system permits the programmer to encode (program-specific) local invariants about names, and to use these invariants to establish **global uniqueness** for their composed programs, the property of using names correctly.
-Unlike prior general-purpose languages for incremental computing, Fungi's notion of names is formal, general, and statically verifiable.
 We prove (on paper) that well-typed Fungi programs respect global uniqueness.
 We implement Fungi in Rust, as a "deeply-embedded" language, including Fungi's bidirectional type system and incremental evaluation semantics.

 ## Fungi programs _compute incrementally_